GenericMappingTools/gmt/doc/rst/source/sphtriangulate.rst

     gmt sphtriangulate testdata.txt -Qv | psxy -Rg -JG30/30/6i -L -P -W1p -Bag | gv -

-To compute the optimal Delaunay triangulation network based on the multiple segment file globalnodes.d and save the area of each triangle in the header record, try
+To compute the optimal Delaunay triangulation network based on the multiple segment file globalnodes.txt and save the area of each triangle in the header record, try

    ::

-    gmt sphtriangulate globalnodes.d -Qd -A > global_tri.d
+    gmt sphtriangulate globalnodes.txt -Qd -A > global_tri.txt

 See Also
 --------